 Internal processes can be a source of retail shrinkage.
 Product damage due to inappropriate placement or storage adds to overall shrinkage rates for many retail establishments, mainly consumer goods.

 Additionally, staff responsible for rotating perishable products can inadvertently cause product loss if they’re not accurate with this task.
 Similarly, shrinkage can occur along the supply chain.
-Product loss due to vendor error or fraud accounts for more than 5 percent of retail shrinkage, according to NRF’s report.
+According to the NRF’s report, product loss due to vendor error or fraud accounts for more than 5 percent of retail shrinkage.

 What may be worse than understanding the causes of retail shrinkage is a complete lack of understanding.
 How do you know which steps to take to prevent retail shrinkage if you don’t know what’s causing it?
 The NRF’s 2017 study found that unknown losses accounted for nearly 7% of retail shrinkage.